A list of 20 amazing tourist attractions, cities, and places to visit in Japan. Plan your perfect Japan itinerary.

 To be quite frank with you, Kyoto alone could occupy you for a week.
 I wrote a guide about the most amazing things to do in Kyoto you really should check out.
 There are so many outstanding temples and shrines, but there is also the world-famous Geisha to be seen and it is also the perfect city to go shopping or enjoying the traditional Japanese cuisine!

 Most international flights arrive in Tokyo and for obvious reasons, Japan’s capital should be on your list of things to do in Japan.
-The city is huge beyond belief and will be able to cater your every wish and whim.
-From robot cafés to traditional sumo wrestling and eating Michelin-starred Sushi – there is literally nothing you won’t be able to find in Tokyo.
+The city is huge beyond belief and will be able to cater to your every wish and whim.
+From robot restaurants to traditional sumo wrestling and eating Michelin-starred Sushi or visiting the largest fish market int he world – there is literally nothing you won’t be able to find in Tokyo.

 It’s the most alien city I ever visited and at times it feels you haven’t seen the world if you haven’t spent a week in Tokyo at least once in your lifetime.
 Here, even taking the subway becomes an adventure, as will navigating the famous pedestrian scrambles.
 Absolutely read my guide on 20 amazing things to do in Tokyo.